 An Application for Sickness Benefits (SI-1a) can be obtained from RRB.gov, a railroad labor organization, or a railroad employer.
-Applications for sickness benefits must be submitted to the agency by mail, or by fax at 312-751-7185.
-Subsequent claims may be completed online by those with myRRB accounts.
+Applications for sickness benefits must be submitted to the agency by mail, or by fax to 713-405-2078.
+However, subsequent claims may be mailed, or completed online by employees who have established a myRRB account.

-An application including a doctor’s statement of sickness is required at the beginning of each period of continuing sickness for which benefits are claimed.
+An application including a doctor’s Statement of Sickness (SI-1b) is required at the beginning of each period of continuing sickness for which benefits are claimed.
 Claimants should make a special effort to have the doctor’s statement of sickness completed promptly since claims cannot be paid without it.

 The RRB suggests that employees keep an application for sickness benefits on hand, and that family members know where the form is kept and how to use it.
-If an employee becomes unable to work because of sickness or injury, the employee should complete the application and then have his or her doctor complete the Statement of Sickness (SI-1b).
-If a claimant receives sickness benefits for an injury or illness for which he or she is paid damages, it is important to be aware that the RRB is entitled to reimbursement of either the amount of the benefits paid for the injury or illness, or the net amount of the settlement, after deducting the claimant’s gross medical, hospital, and legal expenses, whichever is less.
+If an employee becomes unable to work because of sickness or injury, the employee should complete the application and have his or her doctor complete the attached statement of sickness.
+If a claimant receives sickness benefits for an injury or illness for which he or she is paid damages, it is important to be aware that the RRB is entitled to reimbursement of either the amount of the benefits paid for the injury or illness or the net amount of the settlement, after deducting the claimant’s gross medical, hospital, and legal expenses, whichever is less.

-If the employee is too sick to complete the application, someone else may do so.
-In such cases, a family member should also complete a Statement of Authority to Act for Employee (Form SI-10), which accompanies the statement of sickness.
+If the employee is too sick to complete the application, someone else may complete it for him or her.
+In such cases, a family member should also complete a Statement of Authority to Act for Employee (SI-10), which accompanies the statement of sickness.